Karim Fakhrawi: Context

 In February 2011, the people of Bahrain started to protest in a wave known as the Arab Spring.
 The nationwide uprising in Bahrain is between the majority Shi'ite Muslims and some Sunni Muslims against the minority Sunni government.
-Since 15 February 2011, more than 80 anti-government protesters there have died, including four protesters that were in police custody at the time of their deaths.
-The anti-government political party, Al-Wefaq has listed 453 protesters as apprehended, but a spokesperson for the group thinks the number is up towards 600 people arrested by the government.
+Since 15 February 2011, more than 80 anti-government protesters there had died, including four protesters that were in police custody at the time of their deaths.
+The anti-government political party, Al-Wefaq, has listed 453 protesters as apprehended, but a spokesperson for the group thinks the number is up towards 600 people arrested by the government.

 Impact

 Zakariya Rashid Hassan al-Ashiri was the first to die in the uprising.
 Fakhrawi was the second journalist and the fourth person to die in government custody.
 In response to the two journalists who died, Irina Bokova, who was the director-general of UNESCO, called for an investigation looking into the death.
 One year later, Ahmed Ismail Hassan, who was a citizen journalist uploading videos, was shot while taking videos of a protest and died.